jdee/settings-bundle/README.md

 bundle exec fastlane test
 ```

-Now run the sample app again.
+Run the sample app again.
 It should display 1.0.0 (2).
-Visit the
+Tap the version number again
-Settings app under the settings for the app to see the update to the
+to see the update to the
 settings bundle.
 The Build date field should show the current date.

 ## Run tests for this plugin